 The Apple Blossom is the state flower of Arkansas.
 The flower has five whitish-pink petals and it has a distinctive fragrance.

 California's state flower is the Californian Poppy.
 Native to the state, the flower has four yellow to orange petals.

 The Rocky Mountain Columbine is Colorado's state flower.
 The flower has 5 sepals and 5 petals of two different colors, ranging from white to blue, and even pink.

 The state flower of Connecticut is the Mountain Laurel.
 Beautiful and fragrant, the blossoms appear in pink and white.

 The Peach Blossom is the state flower of Delaware.
 Measuring about 1 inch across, the flowers are punk to lavender.

 Since Florida is famous for its delicious oranges, it makes sense that the Orange Blossom is its state flower.
-The flowers are about 2 inches wide and they 5 white petals and yellow stamens.
+The

 The state flower of Georgia is the Cherokee Rose.
 Growing up to about 4 inches in diameter, the fragrant flower has five petals of pure white and yellow stamens.